 Our scriptures give a lot of importance to family life.
 Without good family structure, cultural growth is inhibited.
 A stable family is required for Cultural/Ethical growth, Dharmic growth and Spiritual growth.
-These are known as Cultural Kuladharma (practice or observance particular to a group or family).
+These are known as Cultural and Company or Spiritual growth.
+These are known as Group or family).

-So Arjuna says, \\\\\\ \\\\ without a stable family, kuladharma will perish.
+So Arjuna says, OCOO CONTROL WITHOUT a stable family, kuladharma will perish.